codewars/docs/content/training/getting-started/kata-solved.md

 # When a Kata is Solved

-Finally this great moment happened: tests output panel is all green, and you were able to submit your solution.
+Finally, this great moment happened: the test output panel is all green, and you were able to submit your solution.
 Congratulations!
 It's time to collect your reward.
 It's also a good time to share some feedback, to guide others who'd encounter the same kata.

 ## Rewards